-The effect of spectroscopic redshift errors can be quantified using repeated redshift observations and incorporated into realistic galaxy mocks (e.g., \cite{smith_completed_2020, yu_model_2022, yu_desi_2023, yu_elg_2025}).
+The spectroscopic redshift errors can be quantified using repeated redshift observations and incorporated into realistic galaxy mocks (e.g., \cite{smith_completed_2020, yu_model_2022, yu_desi_2023, yu_elg_2025}).
 By comparing analyses on clean mocks with those contaminated by redshift errors, we can assess their impact on clustering statistics and cosmological constraints.
-Improved redshift calibration and increased repeat observation samples in DESI \cite{collaboration_data_2025, yu_elg_2025} provide a better way to model the redshift errors and more precise studies of their impact on cosmological analyses.
-Additionally, space-based surveys such as \textit{Euclid} use slitless spectroscopy at near-infrared to measure redshifts \cite{collaboration_euclid_2025-1, collaboration_euclid_2025-3}.
+Improved facilities and increased statistics in DESI \cite{desi_collaboration_data_2025, yu_elg_2025} provide a better way to model the redshift errors and study their impact on cosmological analyses.
+Additionally, space-based surveys such as \textit{Euclid} use slitless spectroscopy at near-infrared to measure redshifts \cite{euclid_collaboration_euclid_2025-4, euclid_collaboration_euclid_2025-3}.
 This method requires no pre-selection of targets and is particularly effective for probing high-redshift galaxies.
 However, it is also more susceptible to redshift errors due to the lower spectrum resolution and the potential overlap of different spectra.
-These challenges have been addressed in the context of redshift interlopers for \textit{Euclid} \cite{collaboration_euclid_2025-4}.
-In this work, we use a hypothetical combined redshift errors to represent the conditions expected in slitless surveys.
-This approach provides a realistic description of the related systematics and offers practical guidance for interpreting and mitigating their impact in cosmological analyses for slitless survey.
+These challenges have been addressed in the context of redshift interlopers for \textit{Euclid} \cite{euclid_collaboration_euclid_2025-5}.
+In this work, we use hypothetical combined redshift errors to represent the conditions expected in slitless surveys.
+This approach provides a description of the related systematics and offers practical guidance for interpreting and mitigating their impact in cosmological analyzes for spectroscopic surveys.

-The outline of the paper is as follows: \cref{sec:data spectroscopic survey and redshift errors} introduces two spectroscopic surveys, DESI and \textit{Euclid}, and the spectroscopic redshift errors. \cref{sec:data contaminated mocks} describes how we construct our contaminated mock catalogs. \cref{sec:methods} presents the methodologies used to derive cosmological inferences from the mock data.
-In \cref{sec:results}, we present the impact of redshift errors on clustering statistics and how these propagate into the cosmological parameter constraints, including extensions $\wCDM$ and $\nCDM$ models.
+The outline of the paper is as follows: \cref{sec:data spectroscopic survey and redshift errors} introduces two galaxy redshift surveys, DESI and \textit{Euclid}, and the spectroscopic redshift errors. \cref{sec:data contaminated mocks} describes how we construct our contaminated mock catalogs. \cref{sec:methods} presents the methodologies used to derive cosmological inferences from the mock data.
+In \cref{sec:results}, we present the impact of redshift errors on clustering statistics and how these propagate into the cosmological parameter constraints, including extensions $\wCDM$ and massive neutrino.
 Finally, we summarize our findings and conclude in \cref{sec:conclusions}.